 "#BeMore with Green Hasson Janks."

-Yulia Murzaeva, CPA, CIA, has more than six years of public accounting experience providing audit, accounting and internal controls consulting services to clients.
+Yulia Murzaeva, CPA, CIA, has more than eight years of public accounting experience providing audit, accounting and internal controls consulting services to clients.
 She is a senior manager within the Green Hasson Janks Nonprofit Assurance and Advisory Practice.
 As part of her focus on nonprofit organizations, Yulia obtained a Not-for-Profit Certificate II from the American Institute of Certified Public Accountants.
 She also leads our Firm’s technical update training for Single Audits performed under the Uniform Guidance and Yellow Book.

 Additionally, Yulia is a member of the American Institute of Certified Public Accountants, the California and North Dakota Societies of Certified Public Accountants, the Institute of Internal Auditors and Southern California Grantmakers.